MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/extension-key-vault.md

 ### Run publisher validation

-For on-premises deployments, you can configure [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to run with or without publisher validation on key vault secret providers.
-Publisher validation is a runtime operation that ensures extensions use only key vaults that belong to their publishers.
+For on-premises deployments, you can configure [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to run with or without publisher validation of key vault secret providers.
+Publisher validation is controlled by the **Enable Publisher Validation** (AzureKeyVaultAppSecretsPublisherValidationEnabledPublisher) configuration setting.
+The validation is a runtime operation that ensures extensions use only key vaults that belong to their publishers.
 It essentially blocks attempts in AL to read secrets from another publisher's key vault.

+> [!TIP]
+> With a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online production environment, publisher validation is not performed for per-tenant extensions.
+Publisher validation is done automatically for onboarded AppSource extensions.

 #### How it works